The Woman Behind The Anglophile Channel

 For The Anglophile Channel Marlise is currently developing TAC’s first scripted comedy series, From Across The Pond, which follows a British Expat family to Los Angeles after they discover that they’ve inherited a rundown Hollywood motel and tourist company… and if Colin Firth should want to star in the series, Marlise wouldn’t say no.

-Marlise lives in Los Angeles with her husband and co-producer, Paul Boland and their daughter, award-winning entertainment journalist Juliette Boland, a Freshman at USC’s School of Cinematic Arts.
+Marlise lives in Los Angeles with her husband and co-producer, Paul Boland and their daughter, award-winning entertainment journalist Juliette Boland, a Film & Television Production student at USC’s School of Cinematic Arts.

 RETURN TO “ABOUT US” TO : MEET THE TAC TEAM